top of page

 • Commissioned by the Conscript Band of the Finnish Defence Forces

-Louhi, the mistress of the mythical land of Pohjola, is described in the Kalevala (the national epic of Finland) as a witch with enormous magical powers.
-Louhi can cast spells, change her shape and even control the Moon and the Sun.
-In this work, I have described Louhi doing her magic.
-The rich spectral chords represent Louhi’s spells at their full strength.
-The tubular bells have an essential role in this work.
-They remind us of the co-existence of the Christianity and the pagan beliefs in medieval Finland.
+Louhi, the mistress of the mythical land of Pohjola, is portrayed in the Kalevala (the national epic of Finland) as a powerful witch with immense magical abilities.
+She has the capacity to cast spells, change her shape, and even control the Moon and the Sun.
+In this work, I have depicted Louhi performing her magic.
+The rich spectral chords illustrate Louhi’s spells at full strength.
+The tubular bells play a crucial role in this work, reminding us of the coexistence of Christianity and pagan beliefs in medieval Finland.
 TR, 2012

 bottom of page